Jorres/stress-relief/README.md

 > One in Four Older Adults Report Anxiety or Depression Amid the COVID-19 Pandemic [Source](https://www.kff.org/medicare/issue-brief/one-in-four-older-adults-report-anxiety-or-depression-amid-the-covid-19-pandemic/)

-[Project Name] is our way of addressing that.
+MeSelf.care is our way of addressing that.
 Imagine a mood tracker, anxiety helper, and mood-boosting journal, all rolled into one.

 ## 💗 Try Now
-Head over to [[link here]] and make your happiness
+Head over to [meself.care](http://meself.care) and make your happiness

 ## ✨ Demo